molzy/plugin.audio.tripler/README.md

 ## License

 This plugin was initially forked from a Triple R plugin written by [Damon Toumbourou](https://github.com/DamonToumbourou/plugin.audio.tripler).

-The plugin was then fully rewritten by Simon Mollema.
+The plugin was then fully rewritten by Simon Mollema, and [@yertto](https://github.com/yertto) who contributed the majority of the backend website parsing logic in [scraper.py](https://github.com/molzy/plugin.audio.tripler/blob/scraper/resources/lib/scraper.py).

 The plugin is released under the terms of [the MIT license](LICENSE.txt).